|St. Elisabeth of Hungary|

 Photo by Andreas Pfarrkirch

 Saint Elisabeth was the daughter of the King of Hungary, so she was born a princess.
 Her parents promised that she would marry Prince Louis of Thuringia (a kingdom in what is now central Germany) when Elisabeth was only four years old and Louis was a baby!
 Elisabeth was a very holy woman who always shared her riches with the poor.
 That made her husband’s parents angry, because they thought it wasn’t right for a princess to give away things from the royal treasury.
 Once when she was trying to leave the castle with a basket of bread under her cloak, Louis stopped her and asked to see what she was carrying.
 When she showed him the basket, all the bread had turned to roses.
-This miracle not only kept her from getting in trouble with her in-laws, it helped Louis become a Christian.
-Eventually, Louis became as devoted to Jesus as Elisabeth was.
+This miracle not only kept her from getting in trouble with her in-laws, it helped Louis become a devoted Christian.